artapamudaid/golang-clean-architecture/README.md

 ## Description

 This is golang clean architecture template.
+I have modified it by myself.

 ## Architecture